yambo-code/yambo-libraries/README.md

 WITHOUT ANY WARRANTY; without even the implied warranty of MERCHANTABILITY or FITNESS FOR A PARTICULAR PURPOSE.
 See the GNU General Public License for more details (see COPYING file).

-This is the distribution of the Yambo code.
-Yambo doesn't stand for anything like "Yet Another Many-Body cOde", for instance.
-Unless you really want it to.